Import and explore a map

 Share a mapping project

-Now that your map is in good shape, you want to share it with a colleague.
+Now that your map is configured, you want to share it with a colleague.
 Before you do so, you'll review the layout to see if there is anything you need to change.

 Update a layout legend